pimpale/govinDOS/docs/abi.md

 * Scratch registers are rax, rbx, rcx, rdx, rsi, rdi, r8, r9
 * Preserved registers are rbp, rsp, r10, r11, r12, r13, r13, r14, r15
 * The first 8 Integer arguments (char, short, int, long) are placed in the scratch registers in the order rax, rbx, rcx, rdx, rsi, rdi, r8, r9.
 The rest are placed onto the stack (Right to left)
 * Return values are passed in the scratch registers, in the above order.
 This allows returning multiple values from a function.
 However, this is only up to 8.
-It is not possible to return more than 8 values from a function.
+Beyond that, the caller must allocate space for the return arguments in the stack, above the arguments.
+It is not possible to return a variable amount of values from a function.
-* TODO how do we return structs?
+* Structs shall be broken down into their respective

 In addition, for variadic functions, the first argument shall be the number of values provided (not including this first argument)
-Similarily, for variadic returns, the first return value shall be the number of values returned (not including this first return).

 ### Examples